hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

   not necessary for most users.

-- `vmx_data_post` (map[string]string) - Key-value pairs that will be inserted into the virtual machine `.vmx` file **after** the virtual machine is started.
+- `vmx_data_post` (map[string]string) - Key-value pairs that will be inserted into the virtual machine `.vmx` file after the virtual machine build is complete.
 This is useful for setting advanced properties that are not supported by the plugin.

   ~> **Note**: This option is intended for advanced users who understand the ramifications of making changes to the `.vmx` file.
 This option is